-Two dedicated balers are used - one for cardboard/paper and the other for plastics.
+Dedicated balers are used for both cardboard/paper and plastics.
 Baled product is then stacked and stored in a designated area, ready for loading into shipping containers for export.

 Non-conforming wastes are removed from the stream and placed in a hook-lift bin, which is taken to landfill 2-3 times per week, or on the same day if it involves odorous material.